The stage is dark. A screen flashes ocean imagery and a red sun behind the singers as they harmonize together.

-A shimmering alchemy of sounds converging into one ringing voice.
-A wild forest of rhythm guitar pulsates with the light show while the lead guitar cuts through the stage like a river and twists out into the audience.
+A shimmering alchemy of voices converge into one ringing sound while the rhythm guitar pulsates with the light show.
+The lead guitar cuts through the stage like a river and twists out into the audience.

 From the first note of their debut album through the last note of 1969’s Volunteers, Jefferson Airplane were a musically diverse force that took the world by storm.
 They began as a popular San Francisco folk-rock band in 1965, and within two years they skyrocketed to fame with the band’s two seminal hits, “Somebody to Love” and “White Rabbit.”